 Its color is midnight blue or indigo.
 The vowel tone for Ajna is "AYE" (like may) and its note is "A".

-Headaches, vision problems and nightmares are associated with the brow chakra.
+A sense of inadequacy, headaches, vision problems, delusions, and nightmares are associated with imbalances of the brow chakra.

 Visualizations for improving intuition and psychic powers often include images of opening the third eye.
 Gently pulling up the skin between the brows adds to the imagery.
 Likewise, if information is coming in that you'd rather not see, you can gently simulate closing the eye.